mammask/GetEnv/README.md

 The following steps need to be followed:

-1. The user has to define the working directory
+1. Set up the working directory
 2. Define number of cores.
 The number of cores should not exceed the number of the environmental variables
 3. Define the meteorological variables to download: